particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 mobile app uses the Particle API to successfully claim the device to the customer account.
 After the device is setup, the customer can toggle a light on and off with the mobile app.
-This works as your app is able to call functions on the customers device using the customer's access token.
+This works as your app is able to call functions on the customer's device using the customer's access token.

 All of this is able to happen without the need to have your own server.
 All communiation flows from the mobile client to the Particle cloud,